Parametric Polymorphism in Java

 The cast is necessary because Object doesn't have a length method.

-Furthermore, because the class targeted the greatest common denominator Object, programmers might accidentally put items of different types in the list, like so:
+Furthermore, because the class targeted the greatest common denominator Object, programmers might accidentally have put items of different types in the list, like so:

 ArrayList numbers = new ArrayList();